Open-Sn/opensn/doc/theory/parallelization.rst

 In the previous definitions of the multigroup iterative algorithms, the description of the solution techniques were given on a group-by-group basis.
-Likewise, the solution of a single-group problem problem was given direction-by -direction.
-At the level of a given group :math:`g`, for a given direction :math:`d`, a full- domain transport sweep is performed where the mesh is swept cell-by-cell, solving for the angular flux :math:`\psi^g_{d,K}` in each cell :math:`K`.
+Likewise, the solution of a single-group problem problem was given direction-by-direction.
+At the level of a given group :math:`g`, for a given direction :math:`d`, a full-domain transport sweep is performed where the mesh is swept cell-by-cell, solving for the angular flux :math:`\psi^g_{d,K}` in each cell :math:`K`.
 A prototypical algorithm following those descriptions is given in Algorithm 1 and shows